 - POEM STYLE - Change the default poem theme

-All our pages use google language translation and right-to-left friendly.
+All the pages use google language translation and right-to-left friendly.
 Select the language from the drop-down list.
 Default is English.

-- PAGES - static web pages describing us and our website
+- PAGES - static web pages describing us and the website

-- CONTENT - the cornerstone content of our 4 portfolios plus images
+- POSTS - the cornerstone content of the 4 portfolios plus images

-- FEATURES - our media toolbar, galleries, book browser, media players, comics, analysis buttons, themes
+- FEATURES - the media toolbar, galleries, book browser, media players, comics, analysis buttons, themes

-These are the main course of our website or our Cornerstone Content
+These are the main creative content pieces of the website or the Cornerstone Content

-.
-We publish posts on our 4 portfolios where each post has different content but the same features e.g. Media Toolbar.
+We publish posts on the 4 portfolios where each post has different content but the same features e.g. Media Toolbar.

 The posts are divided into standard posts for Poems